 What is an Offender Manager?

-An Offender Manager is someone who works for a Probation Trust.
+An Offender Manager is someone who works for The National Probation Service (NPS) or Community Rehabilitation Company (CRC).
 They are usually based in an office in the local area.
 Generally speaking the same Offender Manager should be responsible for the person with a conviction throughout the whole of their sentence whether the sentence is served in custody, in the community or a mixture of both.
 The Offender Manager is responsible for assessing the person with a conviction’s risks and needs, planning how their sentence should run or deciding upon necessary interventions (for example a programme that will help them to think and act in a different way).
 The Offender Manager will also look at how the person with a conviction progresses on their sentence, making any adjustments as required if circumstances change.

 Who has an Offender Manager?